pharo-open-documentation/pharo-wiki/README.md

-# Pharo tips and tricks
+# Pharo wiki

-Tips and tricks related to Pharo.
+Wiki for the Pharo programming language and development environement.

 - [Pharo tips and tricks](#pharo-tips-and-tricks)
   * [Sections](#sections)